-- 1. The subdivision, as modified with conditions, meets the legal requirements of Subtitles 24 and 27 of the Prince George's County Code and the Land Use Article of the Annotated Code of Maryland. - 2.
-Background The site is located on the west side of MC-632 (Woodyard Road), approximately 180 feet south of MC-637 (Dower House Road) and is part of two acreage parcels known as Parcel 229 and Parcel 231.
-The master plan rights-of-way for MC-632 and MC-637 are being dedicated and developed as part of the larger Westphalia Center (Preliminary Plan of Subdivision (PPS) 4-08002) and Parkside (PPS 4-05080 and 4-16001, immediately north of this site) projects.
+The site is located on the west side of MC-632 (Woodvard Road), approximately 180 feet south of MC-637 (Dower House Road) and is part of two acreage parcels known as Parcel 229 and Parcel 231.
+The master plan rights-of-way for MC-632 and MC-637 are being dedicated and developed as part of the larger Westphalia Center (Preliminary Plan of Subdivision (PPS)4-08002) and Parkside (PPS 4-05080 and 4-16001, immediately north of this site) projects.
 The subject parcels are recorded in the Prince George's County Land Records in Liber 33367 folio 293 and Liber 45146 folio 142, respectively.
-The area subject to this PPS consists of 9.38 acres within the northern part of the overall Westphalia Center, and it is split into two parts by Water Rock Way, a previously approved private street.
+The area subject to this PPS application consists of 9.38 acres within the northern part of the overall Westphalia Center, and it is split into two parts by Water Rock Way, a previously approved private street.
 The property is within the edge area of the Town Activity Center-Edge (TAC) Zone, and is subject to the Military Installation Overlay (MIO) Zone for height and noise.
 However, the property is subject to a prior conceptual site plan (CSP).
-Therefore, this PPS was reviewed, in accordance with the prior Prince George's County Zoning Ordinance and prior Prince George's County Subdivision Regulations, as required by Section 24-1703(b) of the Subdivision Regulations.
+Therefore, this application is being reviewed in accordance with the prior Prince George's County Zoning Ordinance and prior Prince George's County Subdivision Regulations, as required by Section 24-1703(b) of the Subdivision Regulations.
 Under the prior Zoning Ordinance, the site was within the Mixed Use-Transportation Oriented (M-X-T) and the Military Installation Overlay (M-I-O) Zones, which were effective prior to April 1, 2022.
 The 2007 Approved Westphalia Sector Plan and Sectional Map Amendment (sector plan) is applicable to this development.
 The site is currently vacant and wooded.